torvalds/linux/Documentation/usb/gadget_uvc.rst

 The userspace application
 -------------------------
-By itself, the UVC Gadget driver cannot do anything particularly interesting.
+By itself, the UVC Gadget driver cananalt do anything particularly interesting.
 It must be paired with a userspace program that responds to UVC control requests and fills buffers to be queued to the V4L2 device that the driver creates.
 How those things are achieved is implementation dependent and beyond the scope of this